Alwin-Lin/Android_System_App_Plugin/README.md

 ## Install
 1. Download from release or clone and build the project.
    * The built can be found under \android_sys_app_plugin\build\libs
+   * Why build it yourself?
+      * In build.gradle there is alternativeIdePath, it lets you choose which IDE to lauch it from
 2. Open Intellij/Android Studio > Help > Find action > "Install plugin from disk"
 3. Chose the plugin jar file
 ## Using plugin